Graduate Gerontology Certificate

 |GRN 596 or equivalent|

 Graduate level Special Topics courses and Directed Studies may be taken as electives when the course topic is appropriate for gerontology.
 Distance learning options may be offered for some courses.
-Check with the program director or assistant director for information about online courses and other distance learning opportunities.
+Check with the program director or associate director for information about on-line courses and other distance learning opportunities.

 Other electives may be taken from the student's degree discipline with approval by the student's graduate advisor, the Gerontology program director, and the Graduate School (Examples: courses in Advanced Geropsychiatric Nursing and courses in the College of Allied Health Professions where the focus is on aging and age-related health conditions).
 Students should meet with the Gerontology program director to discuss specific questions about elective courses.

 Courses which are taken as part of a degree program may be considered for credit toward the certificate provided they are approved by the Director of the University Programs in Gerontology, the Director of Graduate Studies in the College offering the degree, and the Dean of the Graduate School.
 In order to receive the printed Graduate Certificate in Gerontology, you must submit a completed application form.
 Certificates are not issued automatically.
-Forms are available on the program web site at: http://www.southalabama.edu/gerontology/.
+Forms are available on the program website at: http://www.southalabama.edu/gerontology/.
+Students must schedule an exit interview with the director or associate director of the Gerontology Program six weeks prior to completion of the program.
+Zoom or phone interviews can be arranged.
+Certificate recipients are listed in the Commencement Program closest to the date the certificate completion documentation approved.

 The Degree Works audit tool lists the Gerontology Certificates (Graduate and Undergraduate) as programs.
 Students should alert their advisors to check that they are enrolled in the appropriate Gerontology Certificate program.
 Upon completion of requirements, an application must be submitted by the student.